areyouroot/lion/README.md

 # thailus
-thailus is a ai that can make our life easy features to encoperate
+lion is a ai that can make our life easy features to encoperate
 1)facial detection
 2)voice command running